Unforeseen medical treatment

 Ministerio de Sanidad, Servicios Sociales e Igualdad (Ministry of Health, Social Services and Equality)

-Tel: +34 901 400 100
+Tel.: +34 901 400 100

 Treatment & costs

-Some hospitals and health centres (centro sanitario) offer both private healthcare (paid in full by the patient) and state-provided healthcare and it is up to you to inform them, which services you require.
-Any costs incurred for private healthcare are non-refundable and not covered by your card.
+Some hospitals and health centres ("centro sanitario") offer both private healthcare (paid in full by the patient) and state-provided care (partially subsidised).
+It is up to you to tell them which you want.
+Any costs you incur for private healthcare are non-refundable and not covered by your EHIC.